nrkno/dotnetskolen/README_EN.md

 Run 'dotnet [command] --help' for more information on a command.
 ```

-#### Painter
+#### Templates

-To create the API project, we will use the `new` command in the .NET CLI. `dotnet new` creates .NET projects, and as the first parameter, the `new` command takes in what kind of template the project you are creating should follow.
-When you install the .NET SDK, you get a set of predefined project templates for common purposes.
-To see the templates installed on your machine, you can run `dotnet new --list` like this:
+To create the API project, we'll use the new command in the .NET CLI.
+The dotnet new command is used to generate .NET projects, with the first parameter specifying the template for the project.

+When you install the .NET SDK, it comes with a set of predefined project templates for common use cases.
+To see the available templates on your machine, run the following command:

 ```bash
 dotnet new list